-After a two-year hiatus, the Due South concert series is returning to the Jerry Garcia Amphitheater in McLaren Park on 8/27, 9/17, and 10/8.
+After a two-year hiatus, the Due South concert series is returning to the Jerry Garcia Amphitheater in McLaren Park at 2pm on 8/27, 9/17, and 10/8.
 This free public concert series hosted by SF Parks Alliance and Noise Pop will feature live music, local food, and free bike valet courtesy of the SF Bicycle Coalition.

 This Saturday concert series runs from 2-6 pm and features diverse talent from across the Bay Area and beyond.
 On August 27, catch post-metal band Deafhaven along with Oakland post-punk band Marbled Eyes.
 On September 17, beloved SF singer-songwriter Thao will perform alongside local rapper and spoken word artist Ruby Ibarra.
 For the final event on October 8, celebrated Latin/rap/rock fusion group Ozomatli will kick things off before La Misa Negra performs their electrifying blend of cumbia and high-energy Afro-Latin music, to close out the series.